 “What I would say is, take a look at what he is saying now, and compare that to his record as mayor.
 See what you find.”

 Now that he is a declared candidate, rival progressives will indeed look more closely at that record.
-And Buttigieg very well may find, to his dismay, that white males willing to play the identity politics game in the Democratic Party are not immune from being clotheslined by it themselves.We value your comments!
-Please weigh in on our comment section below.
+And Buttigieg very well may find, to his dismay, that white males willing to play the identity politics game in the Democratic Party are not immune from being clotheslined by it themselves.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com